-Eligible citizens traveling for tourism or business to Australia are able to get an online visa, either the ETA (Electronic Travel Authority) or the eVisitor visa for Australia.
-The majority of foreign passport holders are required to get some kind of Australian visa before traveling to the country, with the exception of New Zealand citizens, who can get an Australia visa upon arrival.
+Eligible citizens travelling for tourism or business to Australia are able to get an online visa, either the ETA (Electronic Travel Authority) or the eVisitor visa for Australia.
+The majority of foreign passport holders are required to get some kind of Australian visa before entering the country, with the exception of New Zealand citizens, who can get an Australia visa upon arrival.

 What is eVisitor (visa subclass 651)?

 The eVisitor for Australia is an online travel authority that electronically issues visas for Australia.
 Similar to the ESTA system in the United States, the eVisitor eliminates the need to physically go to an embassy or consulate to present a paper application.

 The current eVisitor authorisation was introduced in 2008 to create a mutual short stay travel arrangement between Australian nationals and citizens of the European Union within the existing framework of the Australian visa system.